Rastisslav/Rastisslav/README.md

 - 👋 Hi, I’m @Rastisslav
-- 👀 I’m interested in bioinformatics, software development,data science and slightly in cybersecurity
+- 👀 I’m interested in  software development,cloud and slightly in cybersecurity
-- 🌱 I’m currently learning Java and databases, in future i want to learn data science
+- 🌱 I’m currently learning Java and databases
 - 📫 How to reach me bolibruch2000@gmail.com

 <!---